alericohdez/Sinnoh-s-Pokedex/README.md

 The Open-Source Community: For the invaluable tools, libraries, and documentation that supported the development process.

 # Author
-This project was developed and is maintained by:
+This project was developed and is maintained by: Me, Alejandro.